y-vasyunin/collinear-points-app/README.md

 ## Repo structure ##

+- `app/` — source code directory
-- `app/main.py` — the main application script.
+  - `main.py` — the main application script
-- `app/fucntions.py` — functions used by the main script.
+  - `app/fucntions.py` — functions used by the main script
-- `app/Procfile` — lists the process types in an application.
-Each process type is a declaration of a command that is executed when a container of that process type is started.
-Used for hosing on Heroku.
+  - `app/Procfile` — lists the process types in the app, used for hosing on Heroku
   - `app/requirements.txt` — necessary Python libraries
-- `app/runtime.txt` — specifies a Python runtime for Heroku.
+  - `app/runtime.txt` — specifies a Python runtime for Heroku
-- `resources/*` — pictures for this README.
+- `resources/` — pictures for this README
+- `tests`
-- `tests/test_algorithm_auto.py` — a unit test that can be run automatically to assert the correctness of the collinearity check.
-It uses hardcoded validation data, which are shown on a plot in the beginning of this README.
+  - `test_algorithm_auto.py` — a unit test that can be run automatically to assert the correctness of the collinearity check function.
+It uses hardcoded validation data, which you can see on the plot in the beginning of this README.
-- `tests/test_flask_manual.py` — a manual test for a running Flask application to experiment with API.
+  - `test_flask_manual.py` — a manual test for a running Flask application to experiment with API

 ## Problem solution